-4. The right to a copy of any school student record proposed to be destroyed or deleted.
+- 5. The right to a copy of any school student record proposed to be destroyed or deleted.
 The permanent record is maintained for at least 60 years after the student transfers, graduates, or permanently withdraws.
 The temporary record is maintained for at least 5 years after the student transfers, graduates, or permanently withdraws.
 Temporary records that may be of assistance to a student with a disability who graduates or permanently withdraws, may, after 5 years, be transferred to the parent/guardian or to the student, if the student has succeeded to the rights of the parent/guardian.
-Student temporary records are reviewed every 4 years or upon a student's change in attendance centers, whichever occurs first.

-5. The right to prohibit the release of directory information.
+Student temporary records are reviewed every 4 years or upon a student's change in attendance centers, whichever occurs first. - 6.
+The right to prohibit the release of directory information.

-Throughout the school year, the District may release directory information regarding students, limited to:
+Throughout the school year, the District may release directory information regarding students, limited to: Name

-- Name

 - Address

-- Gender

 - Grade level

 - Birth date and place

 - Parent/guardian names, addresses, electronic mail addresses, and telephone numbers

-- Photographs, videos, or digital images used for informational or news-related purposes (whether

-by a media outlet or by the school) of a student participating in school or school-sponsored

-activities, organizations, and athletics that have appeared in school publications, such as

-yearbooks, newspapers, or sporting or fine arts programs
+- Photographs, videos, or digital images used for informational or news-related purposes (whether by a media outlet or by the school) of a student participating in school or school-sponsored activities, organizations, and athletics that have appeared in school publications, such as yearbooks, newspapers, or sporting or fine arts programs

-- Academic awards, degrees, and honors
+- · Academic awards, degrees, and honors

 - Information in relation to school-sponsored activities, organizations, and athletics

-- Major field of study
+- · Major field of study

-- Period of attendance in school
+- · Period of attendance in school.

-Any parent/guardian or eligible student may prohibit the release of any or all of the above information by delivering a written objection to the building principal within 30 days of the date of this notice.
+- 7. Any parent/guardian or eligible student may prohibit the release of any or all of the above information by delivering a written objection to the building principal within 30 days of the date of this notice.

-6. The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent.
+- 8. The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent.2

-Federal law requires a secondary school to grant military recruiters and institutions of higher learning, upon their request, access to secondary school students' names, addresses, and telephone numbers, unless the parent/guardian, or student who is 18 years of age or older, request that the information not be disclosed without prior written consent.
-If you wish to exercise this option, notify the building administration.
+Federal law requires a secondary school to grant military recruiters and institutions of higher

-- 7. The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 8.
+- learning, upon their request, access to secondary school students' names, addresses, and telephone numbers, unless the student's parent/guardian, or student who is 18 years of age or older, submits a written request that the information not be released without the prior written consent of the parent/guardian or eligible student.
+If you wish to exercise this option, notify the building principal. - 9.
+The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.

-The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education

-400 Maryland Avenue, SW
+The name and address of the Office that administers FERPA is: U.S. Department of Education Student Privacy Policy Office 400 Maryland Avenue, SW Washington DC 20202-8520

-Washington DC 20202-4605